praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/2. Configure Geoserver/README.md

 5. In the network mapping section select the geoserver-vpc that you created and select all 3 availability zones.
 Ensure that the public subnet in each availability zone is selected.
 ![Screenshot 2024-11-07 215125](https://github.com/user-attachments/assets/90633812-d9fb-4a0f-8e5d-a7c372dd8174)
 6. In the Security Groups section select the security group called HOLALB.
 If the default security group is preselected then untick it to remove it.
 7. In the Listener and routing section leave Listener set to port 80.
-In the Default action drop down select the Target group you created in last step: HOLGEOTG in dropdown.
+In the Default, action drop down select the Target group you created in the last step: HOLGEOTG in the dropdown.
 ![Screenshot 2024-11-07 215245](https://github.com/user-attachments/assets/abe915db-64a9-49c7-b8f1-bbd6dc15c3bd)

-9. Click Create Load Balancer at bottom to create the load balancer.
+9. Click Create Load Balancer at the bottom to create the load balancer.

 ## Create Load Balanced Geoserver Service
 At present we have a single instance of a Geoserver container running on Fargate.
-To complete the workshop, we will now create a service to run multiple container tasks and expose using a load balancer.
+To complete the workshop, we will now create a service to run multiple container tasks and expose them using a load balancer.

 1. Type ECS into the search bar at the top of the screen and select Elastic Container Service from the search results.

 2. On the ECS cluster list page click the name of your cluster (HOLCluster).
-Click the Services tab, then click on Create button.
+Click the Services tab, then click on the Create button.
 ![Screenshot 2024-11-07 215728](https://github.com/user-attachments/assets/cffb4273-e2b6-4ee2-ac1b-9376fc355a8d)

 3. Scroll down to the Deployment Configuration section.
 Enter the following: